3uchris/BankProject/README.md

 we detect deadlock, and we print out some logs to see which transaction is calling which query and in which order. fixed the deadlock issue caused by the foreign key constraints.

+(way to avoid deadlock)
 The best defense against deadlocks is to avoid them by making sure that our application always acquire locks in a consistent order.

+(level of isolation)
+while working with database transactions, one crucial thing we must do is to choose an appropriate isolation level for our application.
+There is a well-defined standard, each database engine might choose to implement it in a different way, and thus may behave differently in each isolation level.
+How each level of isolation work in MySQL and Postgres by running concrete SQL queries: A perfect isolation ensures that all concurrent transactions will not affect each other

+(Continuous Integration/CI)
+is an important part of software development process where a shared code repository is continously changing due to new work of a team member being integrated into it.
+In order to reduce potenial errors, each integraton is usually verified by an automated build and test process.
+And In this project, we setup that process using Github Action to automatically build and run unit tests(Golang + Postgres)
+1.Define a workflow: workflow is an automated procedure that can be triggered by three different ways: (1)event that happens on the Github repository, (2)by setting a repetitive schedule, (3)manually click the run workflow button on the repository UI.
+2.Add a .YML file to repository
+3.specify a Runner, a runner is a server that listens for available jobs, it runs one job at a time , and reports progress, logs and result to github
+4. A job is a set of steps that will executed on the same runner, normally jobs run in parallel 5.steps are individual tasks that run serially, one after another within a job